CybersecurityAutomationWorkshop/caw2022/index.md

 getting together to understand and get stuff interoperating for the common good).

-But the individuals will be (potentially?) bringing together the work of the following:
+But the individuals have already volunteered contributions bringing together the work of the following:
 - [PACE](https://github.com/opencybersecurityalliance/PACE)
 - [OpenC2](openc2.org)
 - TAC